0xMohamed/react-tanstack-virtual-table/docs/FAQS.md

 ### Q: How do I make specific columns read-only?

-A: You can handle this in your `onCellEdit` callback:
+A: You can handle this in your `onCellValueChange` callback:

 ```tsx
 const handleCellEdit = (rowIndex, columnId, value) => {